tristanpoland/blog/public/blogs/horizon-game-server-pt2.md

 Horizon's goal once complete is to power other ambitious multiplayer games that need massive-scale infrastructure.
 We've open-sourced the server and many plugins we use in our own games and are building a community around scalable game server architecture.

-While we dont yet know when we will be done with Stars Beyond, I'm sure this is far from the last thrilling ride we will take to learning new tricks and tools in our efforts to make the game of our dreams.
+While we don't yet know when we will be done with Stars Beyond, I'm sure this is far from the last thrilling ride we will take to learning new tricks and tools in our efforts to make the game of our dreams.

 *Horizon is open source and available on GitHub.
 If you're building ambitious multiplayer games, join us in pushing the boundaries of what's possible.* [GitHub](https://github.com/Far-Beyond-Dev/Horizon)